patnz/patnz.github.io/README.md

 ### “All my big mistakes are when I try to second-guess or please an audience.
 My work is always stronger when I get very selfish about it.”
 > David Bowie

+### “Never trust a computer you can't throw out a window."
+> Steve Wozniak